 Titles: Songweaver, Joy Bringer, the Stormbringer, Orcale’s Divine, One-Eye, Seafarer, The Lover of Freedom, The Freer of Lovers

 Holy Animal: Krakens, as they are one of the few creatures of the sea that evaded even Teel’s sight.
 His innate desire was to find one and tame it, and ride it along the waves of the sea.

-Teel appears to mortals often out of sheer boredom.
-While other gods have agendas, Teel just goes where the path leads, and makes up a plan along the way, if at all.
-If you cross paths with Teel, an adventure will often be had, for better or worse.
-Teel loves keeping company with all sorts, and welcomes all aboard his ship, so long as they are able to keep up with him.
-Keep or get left behind is a common saying of followers of Teel.
+Teel appeared to mortals often out of sheer boredom.
+While other gods had agendas, Teel went where the path leads, and made up a plan along the way, if at all.
+If you crossed paths with Teel, an adventure would often be had, for better or worse.
+Teel loved keeping company with all sorts, and welcomed all aboard his ship, so long as they are able to keep up with him.
+Keep or get left behind was a common saying of followers of Teel.